gomanu6/docker-configs/dockerfile-notes.md

 CMD = command is run when the container is started
     CMD ['node', 'server.js']

+ENTRYPOINT = sets the context for commands run during docker run
+    ENTRYPOINT ["npm"]
+        - allows to append any npm command during docker run
+        - protects from running any other commands in the container shell docker run -it -v local_path:cont_path imagename init --> instead of npm init

 VOLUME [ "/path/inside/container" ] = Anonymous volume
 the code needs to support files being written on a different file system